 |registration rate||voting rate of registered students||voting rate of all eligible students||voting rate for all nslve institutions|

-In response to Swarthmore's NSLVE data from 2012–2016, the GOTV committee has developed an action plan [Google Doc] to increase voter registration, turnout, voter education, and civic engagement.
+In response to Swarthmore's NSLVE data from 2012–2016, the GOTV committee has developed a 2020 action plan to increase voter registration, turnout, voter education, and civic engagement.
 Our efforts are entirely nonpartisan.

-- Ben Berger (on leave Spring Semester 2019), Associate Professor of Political Science and Executive Director, Lang Center for Civic & Social Responsibility
+- Ben Berger, Associate Professor of Political Science and Executive Director, Lang Center for Civic & Social Responsibility

 - David Foreman, Director of Institutional Relations

 - Emily Higgs Kopin, McCabe Library Digital Archivist